 Introduction

-Merchant ships have been sailing the Mediterranean Sea and the Red Sea for 5000 years gradually leading to a ‘Mediterranisation’ of the economy and today, we have reached a globalised economy extending to the whole planet.
+Merchant ships have been sailing the Mediterranean Sea and the Red Sea for 5000 years, gradually leading to a ‘Mediterranisation’ of the economy.
+Today’s globalised economy extends across the whole planet.

-Goods (also called ‘commodities’) have always been shipped either as lose units or as dry or liquid bulk.
-Ancient units were amphorae, dolia, barrels, sacks that could be placed on board a ship, on a cart, on a camel or donkey.
-Until 100 years ago, this cargo, called ‘break bulk’ had to be loaded on board almost individually.
+Goods (also called ‘commodities’) have always been shipped either as loose units or as dry or liquid bulk.
+Ancient units were amphorae, dolia, barrels and sacks that could be placed on a ship, a cart, a camel or a donkey.
+Until 100 years ago, this cargo, called ‘break bulk’, had to be loaded on board almost individually.
 Wooden ‘pallets’ moved by forklifts were introduced during WW2.
-They were quickly followed by larger ‘containers’ made of steel providing better protection and easier transportation as they could be placed on board a ship (sea and river), on a train and on a truck.
+They were quickly followed by larger ‘containers’ made of steel providing better protection and easier transportation as they could be placed on a ship (sea and river), a train and a truck.
 As a matter of fact, containers opened the way to ‘globalisation’, .

-Amphorae were used mainly for liquids, and containers are used mainly for dry goods, but exceptions exist for both.
+Amphorae were used mainly for liquids, and today’s containers are used mainly for dry goods, but exceptions exist for both.

 Containers were standardised to optimise storage on land and on board ships and trucks.
-This aim was rather well achieved in modern times (so far) with a space-time frame of the whole planet over around 50 years, but was not achieved in ancient times with a space-time frame of the Mediterranean area over around 1000 years.
+This aim has been achieved quite well in modern times (so far), taking around 50 years to reach right around the planet, but was not achieved in ancient times, since it took around 1000 years to reach across the Mediterranean area alone.

-This presentation aims at comparing ancient and modern maritime logistics rather than giving an exhaustive description of containers and we will therefore concentrate on one type of container for each period: the ancient Dressel 1B amphora and the modern TEU container.
+This presentation aims to compare ancient and modern maritime logistics rather than to give an exhaustive description of various types of container.
+We will hence focus on one type of container for each period: the ancient Dressel 1B amphora and the modern TEU container.

-After a short presentation of ancient and modern containers, we will try to put ancient and modern logistics side by side on the following aspects:
+After a short presentation of ancient and modern containers, we will attempt to put ancient and modern logistics side by side by examining the following aspects, proceeding from detailed to general:

 Stowage on board,